Most romantic restaurants in Amsterdam

-Indulge in Spanish romance at La Oliva, a restaurant specialising in the taste of Spain.
-Though there are plenty of main courses such as fish stew and venison, couples may opt for pintxos, small toasts served with delicious toppings — perfect to share.
+Indulge in Spanish romance at La Oliva, a restaurant on Egelantiersstraat specialising in the taste of Spain.
+Though there are plenty of main courses such as fish stew and venison, if you're with your loved ones, it's worth opting for pintxos, small toasts served with delicious toppings from the Basque region — perfect for sharing.

-Travel to the rugged, historic Vuurtoreneiland (Lighthouse Island) located in Amsterdam-Noord for more than just a meal.
-Each ticket includes a romantic boat ride to the island, during which guests enjoy snacks and an aperitif, and a five-course dinner paired with wine.
-In the warmer months, dinner is served in the greenhouse style summer restaurant, while in the winter the action heads indoors to an atmospheric winter restaurant tucked away in a historic military fort.
+Travel to the rugged, historic Vuurtoreneiland (Lighthouse Island) for more than just a meal.
+Each ticket includes a romantic boat ride to the island, during which guests enjoy snacks, an aperitif, and a five-course dinner with wine.
+In the warmer months, dinner is served in the greenhouse-style summer restaurant, while in the winter, the action heads indoors to an atmospheric winter restaurant tucked away in a historic military fort.

-With a menu that changes daily and a focus on ethical cuisine, BAK, located in Houthavens, is a haven for eco-conscious couples.
+With a menu that changes daily and a focus on ethical cuisine, BAK, located in the trendy Houthavens neighbourhood, is a haven for eco-conscious couples.
 A streamlined, sustainable set menu offers a meal that will surprise you — especially as its menu now features only wild game and fish.

-Brick walls, wooden beams and glittering chandeliers give off a rustic, romantic vibe at this restaurant in the city centre.
-Located in a 17th century warehouse, the restaurant serves up seafood such as oysters and escargot as an homage to its namesake, as well as classic Dutch dishes.
+Brick walls, wooden beams and glittering chandeliers give off a rustic, romantic vibe at Van Speyk in the city centre.
+Located in a 17th-century warehouse, the restaurant serves up seafood such as oysters and escargot as an homage to its namesake, as well as classic Dutch dishes.

-Explore the flavours of the far east applied to local, seasonal produce at the Conservatorium's sultry Asian restaurant.
-The dark decor and intriguing decor are enough to put anyone in the mood for love, and what's more, the restaurant offers a special Valentine's menu on 14 February created especially for couples by chef Schilo van Coevorden.
+Explore the flavours of the far east applied to local, seasonal produce at the Conservatorium's sultry Asian restaurant, Taiko.
+The dark decor and intriguing decor are enough to put anyone in the mood for love, and what's more, the restaurant offers a unique Valentine's menu on 14 February, created especially for couples by chef Schilo van Coevorden.